-Order of work.
+Order of Work.
 Courses I. and II. are prerequisite to the more advanced courses.
 Hence students who desire to take all or most of the work offered in English must elect these courses in their Sophomore year, and in no case should they be postponed to the Senior year unless a student be sure that he desires no further work in this department.

 All students taking their majors in Science or Mathematics are urgently recommended to elect Literature IV.

-The following courses will be offered in 1909-10:
+The following courses will be offered in 1910-1911:

-I. Introduction to Literature.-(First Half-Year.)-Mo., We., Fr., 9:35.
+The History of English Literature.-(First Half-Year.)- Mo., We., Fr., 9:50.
 (Three term hours.)
-Especially for Sophomores.